 Since advantages for Property Management Systems are covered, this section will consider the differences between Real Estate Management and Rental Property Management.
 Both seem to encompass handling buildings in which people take up residence, but there are main differences for both.

 Real Estate Management System

-Jinisys Software defines a REMS as “a type of property management system that handles the automation of most tasks in operations.”
+REMS, also called a Real Estate Property Management System, is a system that manages properties and automates most of its routine tasks.
 The system is also called a Real Estate Property Management System.
 The most basic tasks of a real estate manager are to assess an applicant from top to bottom and legally execute the agreement between parties.
-Together with the system, the manager can smoothly conduct estate transactions — such as setting up the property details, recording sales, and computation of agents’ commissions — from beginning to end.
+Together with the system, the manager can smoothly conduct estate transactions—such as setting up the property details, recording sales, and computation of agents’ commissions—from beginning to end.

 Best fit for what business?
 As the name states, Real Estate deals with land and buildings.
 Buildings fall under either horizontal development (housing structures less than three storeys tall) or vertical development (buildings more than three storeys tall, such as skyscrapers).